Augustamnica

-Augustamnica (Latin) or Augoustamnike (Greek) was a Roman province of Egypt created during the 5th century and was part of the Diocese of Oriens first and then of the Diocese of Egypt, until the Muslim conquest of Egypt in the 640s.
+Augustamnica (Latin) or Augoustamnike (Greek) was a Roman province of Egypt created during the 4th century and was part of the Diocese of Oriens first and then of the Diocese of Egypt, until the Muslim conquest of Egypt in the 640s.

 Some ancient episcopal sees of the province are included in the Catholic Church's list of titular sees.

 Augustamnica

 The province was instituted in tetrarchic times under the name of Aegyptus Herculia (for Diocletian's colleague Maximian), with ancient Memphis as capital (315-325), but later re-merged in Aegyptus.
 In 341 the province was reconstituted, but the name was changed into Augustamnica to remove pagan connotations.
-It consisted of the Eastern part of the Nile delta and the ancient Heptanomia, and belonged to the Diocese of Oriens.
+It consisted of the Eastern part of the Nile Delta and the ancient Heptanomia, and belonged to the Diocese of Oriens.

 Augustamnica was the only Egyptian province under a corrector, a lower ranking governor.

-Around 381 the provinces of Egypt become a diocese in their own, and so Augustamnica become part of the Diocese of Egypt.
+Around 381 the provinces of Egypt become a diocese in their own right, and so Augustamnica became part of the Diocese of Egypt.
 Between 386 and the end of the 4th century the new province of Arcadia Aegypti, named after Emperor Arcadius, was created with territory from Augustamnica, the Heptanomia; Augustamnica's capital was moved to Pelusium.

 From the military point of view, the province was under the Comes limitis Aegypti.
 According to the Notitia dignitatum, the province hosted several military units: